stefanbylund/zxnext_layer2/README.md

 ## Known Problems

-Reading readable Next hardware registers is not supported by CSpect.
+Using the second layer 2 palette does not work in CSpect.

 Hardware vertical scrolling doesn't work properly in ZEsarUX.